February 3, 2021

-Members of the Ottawa Real Estate Board sold 2,423 residential properties in May through the Board’s Multiple Listing Service® System, compared with 2,271 in May 2018, an increase of 6.7 per cent.
-May’s sales included 1,869 in the residential-property class, up 21 per cent from a year ago, and 290 in the condominium-property category, an increase of 4.6 per cent from January 2020.
+Members of the Ottawa Real Estate Board sold 964 residential properties in January through the Board’s Multiple Listing Service® System, compared with 778 in January 2020, an increase of 24 per cent.
+January’s sales included 674 in the residential-property class, up 21 per cent from a year ago, and 290 in the condominium-property category, an increase of 31 per cent from January 2020.
 The five-year average for total unit sales in January is 786.

-May’s figures show the average sale price for a condominium-class property was $297,731, an increase of 5.8 per cent from last year while the average sale price of a residential-class property was $493,691, a rise of 6.4 per cent from a year ago.
+January’s average sale price for a condominium-class property was $380,336, an increase of 13 per cent from last year, while the average sale price of a residential-class property was $677,197, an increase of 31 per cent from a year ago.
 Compared to December, the average price for residential-class properties has increased by 12 per cent, and the average price for condominium-class units is 7 per cent higher.*

-In addition to residential and condominium sales, OREB Members assisted clients with renting 1,043 properties since the beginning of the year.
+In addition to residential sales, OREB Members assisted clients with renting 333 properties in January 2021 compared with 243 in January 2020.

 * The Board cautions that the average sale price can be useful in establishing trends over time but should not be used as an indicator that specific properties have increased or decreased in value.
 The calculation of the average sale price is based on the total dollar volume of all properties sold.
 Price and conditions will vary from neighbourhood to neighbourhood.

 Click below to calculate your monthly mortgage payments based on your purchase amount.